Larb-YasmineBadrElhouda/Advanced-ML/README.md

 ### Climate Change Analysis and Intelligent Decision Agent

+In this project , I implemenetd a complete end-to-end pipeline for :

+\- analyzing Algeria’s climate

+\- forecasting future trends

+\- building an interactive intelligent agent for querying climate information.

+\- It leverages historical climate data, machine learning, reinforcement learning, and interactive visualization.

 ### GAN-based Cartoon Face Generation

 In this Notebook I implemenetd a Generative Adversarial Network (GAN) to generate realistic cartoon faces.